patrickespake/ai_cli_management/README.md

 which gemini && gemini --version    # Google Gemini CLI which claude && claude --version    # Anthropic Claude CLI
 which codex && codex --version      # OpenAI Codex CLI

+# Verify GitHub CLI is installed (for automatic pull requests)
+which gh && gh --version
 ```

+**Important:** The GitHub CLI (`gh`) is required for features like automatic pull request creation.
+Please ensure it is installed and configured correctly.

 **System Requirements:**
 - Linux (Ubuntu, Manjaro, etc.)